cc5212/2019-reddit-comments/README.md

 The dataset we used can be found on the following link https://files.pushshift.io/reddit/comments/, where the comments are stored as a JSON Object.
 With the original BZIP2 compression its size is 1,786,140,247 bytes and once descompressed 10,994,516,204 bytes.

-The data contains, according to the uploader, 19044534 JSON Objects, each object have the following structure as show on Image 1
+The data contains, according to the uploader, 19044534 JSON Objects, each object having the following structure as show on Image 1

 **Image 1**: